draperkm/DCGAN_Implementation/README.md

 https://github.com/draperkm/Frameworks_notes/blob/main/Building_Models.ipynb

-## Visualizing Tensors as an Images
+## Visualizing Tensors as RGB Images

 When working with PyTorch, we are in reality dealing with Tensors (Arrays) data structures, and treating them is not always as straightforward as it might seems.
 You can visit the following link to see how I treated this problem: